rayhog/aviator-jekyll-template/_documentation/tql1.04.md

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>
-   3. Select any relationships to connect nodes that hold your required data.<br>
+   3. Select any relationships to connect to nodes that hold your required data.<br>
    4. Write your MATCH statement

   <br>